wmde/WikibaseQuery/README.md

 Public classes and interfaces have an @since tag denoting the version since which they can be accessed.
 Constructs without an @since tag are package private and should not be used by extensions.

+Object graph construction is done via the dependency injection container defined in Wikibase\Query\DIC.
+Individual builders reside in Wikibase\Query\DIC\Builders.
+Builders are registered in Wikibase\Query\DIC\WikibaseQueryBuilder.
+All access to the DIC from outside the DIC happens via Wikibase\Query\DIC\WikibaseQuery.
+When requiring access to this class from a legacy API, the ExtensionAccess::getWikibaseQuery method should be used.
+Usage of this method is forbidden outside of legacy APIs in which we cannot achieve proper dependency construction.

 ## Tests

 This library comes with a set up PHPUnit tests that cover all non-trivial code.
 You can run these